kirkbowe/lottery-number-generator/README.md

 1. Open the `lotto.html` file in a web browser.
 2. Select a lottery from the dropdown menu.
+3. Choose your preferred source of random numbers (Web Cryptography API or Random.org)
-3. Optionally, adjust the "Number of Balls" and "Highest Number" fields to customize the lottery number generation (only for Custom lottery).
+4. Optionally, adjust the "Number of Balls" and "Highest Number" fields to customize the lottery number generation (only for Custom lottery).
-4. Check the "Fetch recent matches?" checkbox if you want to display recent matches from the last 180 days.
+5. Check the "Fetch recent matches?" checkbox if you want to display recent matches from the last 180 days.
-5. Click the "Generate" button to generate the random lottery numbers.
+6. Click the "Generate" button to generate the random lottery numbers.
-6. If the "Fetch recent matches?" option was selected, the best matches from the last 180 days will be displayed in a table.
+7. If the "Fetch recent matches?" option was selected, the best matches from the last 180 days will be displayed in a table.
-7. To share the generated numbers as an image, click the "Share Image" button.
+8. To share the generated numbers as an image, click the "Share Image" button.
-8. On narrow screens, the generated numbers will be scaled down to fit the viewport, and the circular backgrounds will maintain their proportions.
+9. On narrow screens, the generated numbers will be scaled down to fit the viewport, and the circular backgrounds will maintain their proportions.

 ## Adding New Lotteries